magicaks/magicaks/setup.md

     az ad sp create-for-rbac --role "Monitoring Reader" --name "http://magicaks-grafana"
     ```

-    > **NOTE:** You may get "Found an existing application instance of "GUID".
+    > **Note:** You may get "Found an existing application instance of "GUID".
 We will patch it".
 This means that a service principal with the same already exists in the tenant.
 Change the name of the service principal and try again.

 ### 5. Configure Terraform state